 Frenchburg is a tiny city located in the state of Kentucky.
 With a population of 531 people and two constituent neighborhoods, Frenchburg is the 338th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Frenchburg is generally considered to be a blue-collar town.
-40.44% of the Frenchburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Frenchburg is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Frenchburg who work in office and administrative support (14.71%), personal care services (11.76%), and food service (5.88%).
+Frenchburg is a blue-collar town, with 37.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Frenchburg is a city of service providers, production and manufacturing workers, and professionals.
+There are especially a lot of people living in Frenchburg who work in office and administrative support (12.12%), personal care services (11.36%), and teaching (8.33%).

 The overall crime rate in Frenchburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Frenchburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Frenchburg doesn't have a public transportation system that people use for their commute.

 The people who call Frenchburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frenchburg residents report their race to be White.
-Important ancestries of people in Frenchburg include Irish, German, Scottish, and Dutch.
+Important ancestries of people in Frenchburg include Irish, German, Dutch, and French .

 The most common language spoken in Frenchburg is English.
-Other important languages spoken here include African languages and Hebrew.
+Other important languages spoken here include Spanish and African languages.